-Some community colleges even have tuition-free programs for students, based on their major, income, location, or whether they are enrolling full-time.
-While you will still need to consider other expenses, such as accommodation, transportation, and other miscellaneous fees, you’ll save loads on the cost of college classes.
+Some community colleges even have tuition-free programs for students based on their major, income, location, or whether they are enrolling full-time.
+While you will still need to consider other expenses such as accommodation, transportation, and other miscellaneous fees, you’ll save loads on the cost of college classes.

-Apply for Scholarships or Grants
+Apply for Scholarships and Grants

-By understanding how much college classes cost, you can know you’re well-prepared to choose a college, build a budget, and select a class schedule within your financial means.
+By understanding how much college classes cost, you will know you’re well-prepared to choose a college, build a budget, and select a class schedule within your financial means.
 So have fun and make the most out of your college experience!